Geodan/i3dm.export/docs/getting_started.md

 Here we visualize the traffic lights as a simple red box (box.glb), but any glTF model can be used here.

-an 'output' directory will be created with a tiles subdirectory containing i3dm tiles.
+an 'output' directory will be created with a tiles subdirectory containing tileset.json and i3dm tiles.

 ## Visualize in MapBox GL JS